snowflakedb/snowflake-connector-net/README.md

 You can override this by specifying the number of statements in a batch for a given request or by enabling multiple statements for the current session.

-To enable multiple statements for the current session or account, alter the session or account, and set the Snowflake [MULTI_STATEMENT_COUNT](https://docs.snowflake.com/en/sql-reference/parameters.html#label-parameters-multi-statement-count) parameter to ``0``, as follows.
+To enable multiple statements for the current session, alter the session, and set the Snowflake [MULTI_STATEMENT_COUNT](https://docs.snowflake.com/en/sql-reference/parameters.html#label-parameters-multi-statement-count) parameter to ``0``, as follows.

 ```
 alter session set MULTI_STATEMENT_COUNT = 0;